GLOBAL SUZUKI

 Introduction of environmental management system

 Suzuki is promoting the introduction of ISO 14001 as part of environmental conservation efforts.
-The ISO 14001 is an international standard for environmental management systems.
+ISO 14001 is an international standard for environmental management systems.
 By obtaining ISO 14001 certification, Suzuki intends to comply with environmental laws and regulations and reduce environmental impact.

 Suzuki has already completed acquiring ISO 14001 certifications at sites accounting for 94%* of all Suzuki Motor Corporation and Suzuki Group plants of domestic and overseas manufacturing subsidiaries combined (sites that account for over 99% of its CO2 emissions from global production).